chipperdrew/talkEdu/README.rst

 #) DONE - Fix error display on create account page
 #) FIXED - Blank title posts work
 #) DONE - Tell what the posts are sorted by
+#) DONE - Dotted line through the center of votes for overall vote